Kemps Creek

 Kemps Creek's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Only 51% of residents have private health cover, compared to 59.9% in Greater Sydney.
-The most common conditions are arthritis (9.4%) and diabetes (6.3%).
-69.6% report no medical ailments, compared to 74.6% in Greater Sydney.
-15.9% of residents are aged 65 and over.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Common health conditions are low among the general population but higher among older, at-risk cohorts.
+Private health cover is relatively low, at approximately 51% of the total population (~1,251 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions are arthritis and diabetes, affecting 9.4 and 6.3% of residents respectively.
+69.6% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+As of the latest data (2021), 20.9% of residents are aged 65 and over (513 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health